TheBAnalystSN/inventory-tracker/README.md

 Help from Bryan Santos, especially for correcting my folder structure

-These sources helped me better understand object-oriented programming in TypeScript and how modules should be organized.
+These sources helped me better understand object-oriented programming in TypeScript and how modules should be organized